dbp/website/essays/2018-01-16-how-to-prove-a-compiler-correct.markdown

   eval ((eval' a1 + eval' a2)%Z :: nil) xs
 ```

-The solution is to go back to what our Lemma statement said and generalize it to
+The solution is to go back to what our Lemma statement said and generalize it
+now to arbitrary stacks (so in this process we've now generalized twice!), so
-arbitrary stacks, so that the inductive hypotheses are correspondingly stronger:
+that the inductive hypotheses are correspondingly stronger:

 ```
 Lemma eval_step : forall a : Arith, forall s : list Num.Int, forall xs : list StackOp,